-Uruguay has become well known for its position as a global cannabis pioneer.
-The country owes this reputation to becoming the first country in the world to legalise the recreational use of cannabis.
+In recent years, Uruguay has become well-known for its position as a global cannabis pioneer.
+The country owes this reputation to the groundbreaking move to become the first country in the world to legalise the recreational use of cannabis.

 Why Did Uruguay Legalise Cannabis?

-Prior to the legalisation of Cannabis in Uruguay, consumption of the drug was never officially outlawed.
-Cultivation and supply of the plant, however, was forbidden – a contradiction that allowed the illegal Cannabis market to thrive.
+Prior to the legalisation of cannabis in Uruguay, consumption of the drug was never officially outlawed.
+Cultivation and supply of the plant, however, was forbidden – a contradiction that allowed the illegal cannabis market to thrive.

-In July 2011, 66-year-old Author Alicia Castilla was greeted at her home by 14 armed police officers, and placed under custody for the cultivation of Cannabis.
+In July 2011, 66-year-old Author Alicia Castilla was greeted at her home by 14 armed police officers, and placed under custody for the cultivation of cannabis.
 Castilla insisted that her plants were for personal use, not for supply.
 Facing two to 10 years in prison, Castilla began making headlines across Uruguay as citizens protested her incarceration.

-Castilla soon became known as the ‘Reefer Grandmother’, and legislators even started to bring draft Cannabis legislation for her to review in prison.
+Castilla soon became known as the ‘Reefer Grandmother’, and legislators even started to bring draft cannabis legislation for her to review in prison.